 And, finally, the benefit that I think of the most is that eating live, fermented foods supplies our digestive tracts with “living cultures essential to breaking down food and assimilating nutrients.”

-After 24 hours, if there is not enough brine to cover the cabbage by 1 inch, (This will protect the kraut from airborne bacteria) make a brine solution by dissolving 1 tablespoon of salt in 1 quart of boiling water and pour over the cabbage.
+- After 24 hours, if there is not enough brine to cover the cabbage by 1 inch (this will protect the kraut from airborne bacteria), then make a brine solution by dissolving 1 tablespoon of salt in 1 quart of boiling water and pour over the cabbage.

 I hope you have wonderful success with this sauerkraut recipe.